KevGildea/KinePose/6DOF/README.md

 2. Add user options for smoothing (user-defined, and informed by function value).
 3. Fix threading issue.
 4. Optional input of a custom pose.
+5. Add linear positions and velocities to output.